-8.0 Who deals with land contamination at the Council?
+8.0 | Who deals with land contamination at the Council?

-The Councils Environment Directorate is responsible for ensuring that the Councils duty to identify, inspect and secure the remediation of land contamination is fully dis-charged.
+The Councils Community and Business Protection service is responsible for ensuring that the Councils duty to identify, inspect and secure the remediation of land contamination is fully discharged.

-8.1 Public Protection
+8.1 | Community and Business Protection

-The Councils Public Protection Service is a part of the Environment Directorate and is directly responsible.
-This includes duties imposed on the Council by Part 2 of the Environmental Protection Act 1990 and other land contamination related legislation such as the Environmental Damage and Liability Regulations 2009 and the Environmental Permitting Regulations 2010.
+The Councils Community and Business Protection service is a part of the Planning, Environment and Economy portfolio and is directly responsible for dealing with land contamination related work.
+This includes duties imposed on the Council by Part 2A of the Environmental Protection Act 1990 and other land contamination related legislation such as the Environmental Damage and Liability Regulations 2009 and the Environmental Permitting Regulations 2010.

-Land contamination is a complex interdisciplinary field involving the analysis of chemical, physical, biological and legal interactions between soil, rock, water, nature and society.
+Land contamination is a highly complex interdisciplinary field involving the analysis of chemical, physical, biological and legal interactions between soil, rock, water, nature and society.

 This is reflected in both statutory and non-statutory guidance which require that land contamination assessments are carried out by competent, accredited specialists.
-This means that land contamination assessments are specialist pieces of work and so the Public Protection service employs a Contaminated Land Officer to lead on and direct land contamination issues.
+This means that land contamination assessments are specialist pieces of work and so the Community and Business Protection service employs a Contaminated Land Officer to lead on and direct land contamination issues.

-The Environment Directorate and wider Council have a large number of policies, strategies and plans which have relationships and synergies not only between each other but also with the Contaminated Land Strategy.
+The Community and Business Protection service and wider Council have a large number of policies, strategies and plans which have relationships and synergies not only between each other but also with the Contaminated Land Inspection Strategy.

-The Contaminated Land Officer works on the Contaminated Land Strategy full-time, is responsible for the projects that are undertaken and provides specialist advice to other services within the Environment Directorate and the wider Council.
-None of the guidance or reference material applicable to land contamination provides a definitive test or value that may be applied to decide when risks are signif-icant or when land may be considered as Contaminated Land.
+The Contaminated Land Officer works on the Contaminated Land Inspection Strategy, including dealing with land contamination through the planning system full-time, is responsible for the projects that are undertaken and provides specialist advice to other services within the Planning, Environment and Economy portfolio and the wider Council.

+None of the guidance or reference material applicable to land contamination provides a definitive test or value that may be applied to decide when risks are significant or when land may be considered as Contaminated Land.

 The decision as to whether or not the possibility of significant harm being caused is significant is a regulatory decision to be made only by the Local Authority.
-It cannot be made by consultants or any other person acting on its behalf.
+It cannot be made by consultants, agents or any other person acting on its behalf.

-Contact details for Environment Directorate, including the Contaminated Land Officer can be found in Appendix 1.
+Contact details for the Planning, Environment and Economy portfolio, including the Contaminated Land Officer can be found in Appendix 1.

-8.2 Planning
+8.2 | Planning

-The Council's development control and planning function already plays a key role in many aspects of pollution prevention and control.
+The Council's development control and planning function plays a key role in many aspects of pollution prevention and control.
 Land contamination is a material planning consideration and must be taken into account when assessing an application for planning permission.
 For this reason, the Contaminated Land Officer works closely with the Councils Planning Service.

-8.3 Building Control
+8.3 | Building Control

-The potential for land to be affected by contamination and the measures required to protect developments and their occupiers against the adverse effects of land contami-nation are taken into account by Building Inspectors when assessing plans and in-specting construction work.
+The potential for land to be affected by contamination and the measures required to protect developments and their occupiers against the adverse effects of land contamination are taken into account by Building Inspectors when assessing plans and inspecting construction work.